Helsinki cathedral |

 Leave Helsinki station at 05:28 Mondays-Fridays only by double-deck InterCity train, arriving Turku Port (Turku Satama) at 07:40.

 This is a boat train specifically timed to connect with the ferry to Stockholm.
-It has Eko (2nd) & Ekstra (1st) class, a bistro, playroom & various seating options, see more information about this Intercity train.
+It has Eko (2nd) & Ekstra (1st) class, a bistro, playroom & various seating options, see more about this Intercity train.

 In Turku, it's just 100m from Turku Port station to the Viking Line terminal, see map.